collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### What Are You Doing When You Review a Pull Request?

 * If you are a repo maintainer, you will receive a message (by browser or email, based on your notification preferences) to let you know there is a pull request
-* You go to the pull request in the browser and look at the info and click on the files
+* You go to the pull request in the browser and look at the info and click on the files (pull request tab)

 * In the simplest scenario, you can merge the pull request without making a change, or by making a change in the browser.